sergeh/stylelint-config-diff/README.md

 **With Yarn**
 ```
-yarn add --dev stylelint stylelint-config-shopify
+yarn add --dev stylelint sergeh/stylelint-config-diff#master
 ```

 **With npm**
 ```
-npm install stylelint stylelint-config-shopify --save-dev
+npm install stylelint sergeh/stylelint-config-diff#master --save-dev
 ```

 ## Usage
-Shopify’s stylelint rules come bundled in `stylelint-config-shopify`.
+Diff's stylelint rules come bundled in `stylelint-config-diff`.
 To enable these rules, add a `stylelint` property in your `package.json`.
 See the [stylelint configuration docs](https://stylelint.io/user-guide/configuration/) for more details.
 ```
 "stylelint": {
-  "extends": ["stylelint-config-shopify"]
+  "extends": ["stylelint-config-diff"]
 }
 ```